Para-Chloroamphetamine: Long-term serotonergic neurotoxicity

-At higher doses (e.g., 10 mg/kg) and for longer amounts of exposure, PCA produces extremely long-lasting depletion of serotonin and loss of serotonergic function that is considered to reflect serotonergic neurotoxicity.
+At higher doses (e.g., 10 mg/kg) and for longer periods of exposure in animals, PCA produces extremely long-lasting depletion of serotonin and loss of serotonergic function that is considered to reflect serotonergic neurotoxicity.
 This includes depletion of serotonin content, 5-HIAA content, serotonin turnover, tryptophan hydroxylase, serotonin reuptake capacity, and serotonin transporters for weeks or months.
 As an example, brain serotonin continued to be reduced by 41% after 38 days.
 In addition, many serotonin-containing nerve fibers become undetectable and appear to be lost.
 There have also been observations of nerve degeneration in the days after PCA administration.
 Different serotonergic areas and projections are differentially susceptible to the neurotoxicity of PCA, with the dorsal raphe nuclei more susceptible and the median raphe nuclei, raphe obscurus, raphe pallidus, dentate gyrus, hypothalamus, and spinal cord all resistant.
 PCA is selective for serotonin, without causing depletion of norepinephrine or dopamine.

 There are behavioral consequences of the serotonergic neurotoxicity of PCA.
 Affected animals are still quite normal in overall appearance.
 However, hypoactivity, increased defecation in the open field test, and failed acquisition of shock avoidance in the Y-maze task are all apparent.
 In addition, increased locomotion in response to the dopamine agonist apomorphine has been observed, which is consistent with findings that serotonin may inhibit certain aspects of dopamine signaling.
 Failure of acquisition of a two-way conditioned avoidance response has been observed, and this could be completely prevented with the SRI zimelidine (see more on this below).
 Various other changes and deficits have been seen as well.
 The effects of the non-selective serotonin receptor agonist and serotonergic psychedelic 5-MeO-DMT have been found to be greatly potentiated following PCA, which may reflect receptor supersensitivity in an attempt at compensation for serotonin depletion.
 Conversely, the behavioral and physiological serotonergic effects of acute low-dose PCA challenge are attenuated after high-dose neurotoxic PCA exposure, which may reflect reduced available serotonin stores for release.